 “It’s got to be bigger than John Barry.”
 Fans can judge for themselves whether McCartney succeeded but the story indicates that Barry had created a classic movie music template — and everybody in the business knew it.
 Marvin Hamlisch, in 1977′s The Spy Who Loved Me, virtually adapted Barry’s pre-title music in the second 007 film, From Russia With Love.
 Queue up the scene where Bond and Agent XXX look for Jaws in some ancient Egyptian ruins, then listen to the FRWL pre-titles music.

 John Barry lived almost four-score years, won five Academy Awards for his film music (although none for his Bond work) and wrote many memorable movie songs and themes.
 By any standard, that’s a good life, a fabulous life.
-His fans, though, can’t help but wishing they could witness a moment like this, just one more time:
+His fans, though, can’t help but wishing they could witness him conducting his music just one more time.

 Filed under: F1rst Person, James Bond Films Tagged: | A View To A Kill, an appreciation, Diamonds Are Forever, Dr. No, From Russia With Love, George Martin, Goldfinger, John Barry, John Barry dies at 77, Live and Let Die, Moonraker, Octopussy, On Her Majesty's Secret Service, Paul McCartney, The Living Daylights, The Man with the Golden Gun, Thunderball, You Only Live Twice